ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz

+Figure 2 indicates that a single order-of-magnitude increase in sensitivity should make the stellar flares of the nearest active stars, such as HD 189733 A, accessible.
+An improvement in sensitivity of $\sim$10$^{1}$--10$^{2}$ would also enable the characterization of coronal activity from older, less active stars such as the Sun.
+However, given the difficulty of untangling star-planet induced flaring from intrinsic coronal activity (i.e. ROME I), searches for the former phenomenon will require high-cadence, multiepoch observations.

-Since another focus of our effort was to search for stellar flaring induced by star-planet interactions, we should also consider the frequency ranges that correspond to coronal magnetic fields.
-While the mean solar photospheric magnetic field has strength of $B\sim$3-10 G, within active regions this field can reach $B\sim$100 G, and within sunspot umbrae, field strengths as high as $B\sim$6 kG have been measured \citep{pri14}.
-Within the solar corona, magnetic fields as high as $B\sim$2.5 kG have been measured above photospheric activity regions.
+Next we consider the frequency range of our survey with respect to coronal magnetic fields.
+While the mean solar photospheric magnetic field is $B\sim$3-10 G, within active regions, this field can reach $B\sim$100 G, and within sunspot umbrae, field strengths as high as $B\sim$6 kG have been measured \citep{pri14}.
+Within the solar corona, magnetic fields as high as $B\sim$2.5 kG have been measured above photospheric active regions.
 Gyroresonance, gyrosynchrotron, and ECM emissions all contribute to solar coronal radio emissions that range in frequency from $\nu=$1 to 20 GHz \citep{asc05}.
 Among these, only activity caused by the latter two processes would be detectable at great distances.
-Thus, the frequency range of our survey was well-suited for stellar coronal magnetic fields associated with both intrinsic and star-planet induced activity.
+Thus, the frequency range of our survey was well suited for the detection of stellar coronal radio emissions associated with both intrinsic and star-planet induced activity.

-However, our survey failed to detect any direct radio emissions from substellar companion auroral activity, or indirect emissions from induced stellar coronal activity at the frequencies surveyed.
-Thus, in addition to sensitivity, it is likely that most of our observed targets, with the exceptions of HD 114762 Ab, HD 38529c, HD 196252b, and HR 8799 b, c, d, and e were most likely observed at too high of frequencies to detect companion auroral activity.
-On the other hand, given the frequencies at which solar radio emissions have been detected and the strength of the magnetic fields associated with stellar active regions, the frequencies at which we searched for star-planet induced stellar radio emissions were entirely plausible.